This post's overview:

 Hi guys, in this post, I wanted to share with you my 7-day Austria and South Germany trip itinerary and some useful tips on hiring a car, getting a Schengen visa for Austria and Germany (if you need one) and driving in Germany and Austria.
 This road trip itinerary includes visiting cities like Vienna, Vienna Woods + Mayerling, Hallstatt, Salzburg, Berchtesgaden and Munich.

-Let’s start with the things you need to know before planning your weeklong Austria and Germany road trip itinerary.
+Let’s start with the things you need to know before planning your weeklong vacation packages to Germany and Austria road trip itinerary.

 How to plan Austria and Germany road trip?